 Join us to learn how to write a cover letter that will set you apart from the crowd!
 As a reminder, students who are fulfilling their Amherst Select Internship Program requirements must attend a cover letter workshop.
 Non-Amherst Select students are welcome to attend.
 In order to practice writing cover letters, attendees are asked to bring an internship position description and a laptop or pen and paper.
 RSVP in Quest.

 This workshop series is facilitated by the Loeb Center for Career Exploration and Planning.

 In the next installment of BaeWatch Series, join the Multicultural Resource Center, Women and Gender Center, and Queer Resource Center in the MRC for a panel discussion on the ins and outs of online dating.

 It has been said that all academic writing is argument, and that to develop a good argument, writers must “find some genuine question or perplexity” worth pursuing (Peter Elbow, 1988).
 In this workshop, we will discuss how to move from prompt to argument, use readings and other sources appropriately and with confidence, and work toward making the best case for your original idea or “hard-won insight” so valued by professors.
 Please bring a prompt that you are working on or have worked on in the past.
 Taught by Cassie Sanchez, senior writing associate.
 Space is limited, so please reserve your spot today!

-Every Tuesday at 9 p.m. the German house hosts Kaffeeklatsch, an informal gathering for conversation and refreshment.
+Every Tuesday at 9 p.m. the German House hosts Kaffeeklatsch, an informal gathering for conversation and refreshments.
 This is a great opportunity to meet others interested in German language and culture.

 Come join us for Kaffeeklatsch Tuesdays at Porter House!